SR&ED Lease Expenditures Policy

 "When used with reference to tangible personal property, [the] word "lease" means a contract by which one owning such property grants to another the right to possess, use and enjoy it for a specified period of time in exchange for periodic payment of a stipulated price, referred to as rent."

 The claimant was paying for time associated with the use of bandwidth.
 However, the bandwidth could only be made available through the use of highly sophisticated optoelectronic equipment.
-Applying the principles asserted in Data Kinetics Ltd , the cost associated with bandwidth made before 2014 would be allowed as a lease of equipment under the proxy method because it was dedicated for SR&ED and it was not a lease for GPOEF.
+Applying the principles asserted in Data Kinetics Ltd , the cost associated with bandwidth incurred after December 15, 2024, would be allowed as a lease of equipment under the proxy method because it was dedicated for SR&ED and it was not a lease for GPOEF.

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures

-4.3.2 Lease of land allowed under the traditional method
+4.3.2 Lease of land allowed when you choose the traditional method

-The cost of leased land incurred before 2014 may be considered an SR&ED expenditure where a claimant uses the traditional method in determining SR&ED expenditures.
-The cost associated with the lease of land is allowable, provided it is a current expenditure that is all or substantially all (ASA) attributable or directly attributable, as determined by regulation to the prosecution of SR&ED carried on in Canada.
+The cost incurred after December 15, 2024, for leased land, may be considered an SR&ED expenditure where a claimant uses the traditional method in determining SR&ED expenditures.
+The cost associated with the lease of land is allowable as overhead and other expenditures, provided it is a current expenditure that is all or substantially all (ASA) attributable or directly attributable, as determined by regulation to the prosecution of SR&ED carried on in Canada.

 The limitation on SR&ED expenditures for the right to use a building (see section 2.2.3) does not apply to the cost associated with the lease of land.

-Where a claimant has elected to use the proxy method in determining SR&ED expenditures the cost associated with the lease of land is not an allowable SR&ED expenditure, but rather it is considered to be replaced by the prescribed proxy amount.
+Where a claimant has elected to use the proxy method in determining SR&ED expenditures, the cost associated with the lease of land (land is not a premise, facility, or equipment) is not an allowable SR&ED expenditure.
+In this situation, the cost to lease land is replaced by the prescribed proxy amount.

 Subclause 37(8)(a)(ii)(A)(I) SR&ED expenditures in Canada under the traditional method – ASA